 Mass Audubon is the largest nature-based conservation organization in New England.
 Founded in 1896 by two women who fought for the protection of birds, Mass Audubon carries on their legacy by focusing on the greatest challenges facing the environment today: the loss of biodiversity, inequitable access to nature, and climate change.
-With the help of our 140,000 members and supporters, we protect wildlife, conserve and restore resilient land, advocate for impactful environmental policies, offer nationally recognized education programs for adults and children, and provide endless opportunities to experience the outdoors at our wildlife sanctuaries.
-Explore, find inspiration, and take action at www.massaudubon.org.
+With the help of our 160,000 members and supporters, we protect wildlife, conserve and restore resilient land, advocate for impactful environmental policies, offer nationally recognized education programs for adults and children, and provide endless opportunities to experience the outdoors at our wildlife sanctuaries.
+Explore, find inspiration, and take action at massaudubon.org.

 About This Position

-- Work with Property Manager to develop weekly and monthly property maintenance work plans to be completed independently.
+- Work with Property Manager to develop weekly and monthly property maintenance work plans to be completed independently

-- Interact with and provide information for members, visitors, and guests.
+- Interact with and provide information for members, visitors, and guests

-- Address issues as they arise on wildlife sanctuaries (trespass, unauthorized ATV and bike use, etc.).
+- Address issues as they arise on wildlife sanctuaries (trespass, unauthorized ATV and bike use, etc.)

 - Assist with maintenance of basic equipment such as hand and power tools, and chainsaws, etc.

-- Assist with special projects as needed.
+- Assist with special projects as needed

 At Mass Audubon, our highest priority is finding the best candidate for the job.
 Research has shown that people of color and women are less likely to apply for jobs if they don’t believe they meet every one of the qualifications described in a job description.
 We encourage you to apply, even if you don't believe you meet every one of our described qualifications or you have a less traditional background.
 We are looking for applicants with the following qualifications:

-- Ability to work independently with minimal supervision.
+- Ability to work independently with minimal supervision

-- Ability to perform physical work, sometimes under adverse conditions.
+- Ability to perform physical work, sometimes under adverse conditions

-- Ability to hike over rough terrain for extended periods of time, lift and carry up to 40 pounds, and be willing to work outdoors sometimes in foul weather.
+- Ability to hike over rough terrain for extended periods of time, lift and carry up to 40 pounds, and be willing to work outdoors sometimes in foul weather

-- Ability to communicate effectively in person and in writing with a wide variety of people, including wildlife sanctuary neighbors, private landowners, partners, and volunteers.
+- Ability to communicate effectively in person and in writing with a wide variety of people, including wildlife sanctuary neighbors, private landowners, partners, and volunteers

-- Ability to relate to a diverse range of people and exercise cultural competence and inclusion.
+- Ability to relate to a diverse range of people and exercise cultural competence and inclusion

-- Experience with Microsoft Word and Excel.
+- Experience with Microsoft Word and Excel

-- Excellent time management skills.
+- Excellent time management skills

-- Valid driver’s license and completion of a driver record check.
+- Valid driver’s license and completion of a driver record check

-Nice to Haves:
+Nice to Haves

-This position’s base salary range is $16.60-$18.61.
-Actual salary will reflect level of experience and qualifications relative to position requirements.
+This position’s base salary range is $16.60-$18.61/hour; actual salary will reflect level of experience and qualifications relative to position requirements.
 This is a year-round position and earns vacation time as well as receives paid holidays.

 Employees must successfully complete a CORI and SORI Background Check and a Motor Vehicle Record (if applicable) is required.

-Mass Audubon’s Commitment To Diversity, Equity, Inclusion, & Justice
+Mass Audubon’s Commitment to Diversity, Equity, Inclusion, & Justice

 Mass Audubon’s mission is to “protect the nature of Massachusetts for people and for wildlife” by building a strong coalition of employees, volunteers, and community members.
 We recognize that the environmental movement and field of conservation have been affected by societal systems that have limited opportunity and access for many people.
 As a result, Mass Audubon is committed to creating an inclusive environment for all employees and applicants.
 We are engaged in an ongoing process of organizational assessment and change, designed to remove barriers and create a workplace where all forms of diversity are recognized and valued.